You can provide your students with live group sessions by scheduling a Live Lesson via Zoom Meetings or Zoom Webinars, directly from within Thinkific.

 About This Feature

-Live Lessons with Zoom allows you to create a more engaging way to educate your audience.
-You can provide your students with group sessions — plus, you can host live webinars.
+Live Lessons with Zoom provides a new, engaging way to educate your audience.
+You can use Live Lessons to provide your students with classes, group coaching sessions, and more — plus, you can host live webinars.

 How It Works

 Our Live Lesson type integrates directly with Zoom.
 You can create multiple Live Lessons in your course to schedule as many live sessions as you would like!